wpmetabox/docsv2/docs/tutorials/create-video-gallery-page-using-meta-box-breakdance.md

 In today's practice, we're going to find out how to create a video gallery page with the help of Meta Box and Breakdance.

-This is an akai page that I created as an example:
+This is an archive page that I created as an example:

 ![The example of creating a video gallery page with Meta Box and Breakdance](https://imgur.com/Otnspcw.png)